 Foreclosures in Wisconsin: Responses and Resources for Living beyond the Bubble

-On Thursday, November 5, 2009, the Federal Reserve Bank of Chicago, the City of Milwaukee, Marquette University Law School, the University of Wisconsin Cooperative Extension, the U.S. Department of Housing and Urban Development (HUD) and the Wisconsin Housing and Economic Development Authority will cosponsor a conference entitled, Foreclosures in Wisconsin: Responses and Resources for Living beyond the Bubble.
-This conference is a continuation of a series of events that have been held in Wisconsin to address the issues and concerns surrounding Wisconsin's increasing number of foreclosures.
+On Thursday, November 5, 2009, the Federal Reserve Bank of Chicago, the City of Milwaukee, Marquette University Law School, the University of Wisconsin Cooperative Extension, the U.S. Department of Housing and Urban Development (HUD) and the Wisconsin Housing and Economic Development Authority cosponsored a conference entitled, Foreclosures in Wisconsin: Responses and Resources for Living beyond the Bubble.
+The conference is a continuation of a series of events that have been held in Wisconsin to address the issues and concerns surrounding Wisconsin's increasing number of foreclosures.

-This daylong conference features: opening remarks by Milwaukee Mayor Tom Barrett; luncheon keynote address by U.S. HUD Deputy Secretary Ron Sims; and panel discussions focusing on the lessons learned from the first round of Neighborhood Stabilization Funds, court-referred foreclosure mediation, the social impact of foreclosure and the future of housing finance.
+This daylong conference featured: opening remarks by Milwaukee Mayor Tom Barrett; luncheon keynote address by U.S. HUD Deputy Secretary Ron Sims; and panel discussions focusing on the lessons learned from the first round of Neighborhood Stabilization Funds, court-referred foreclosure mediation, the social impact of foreclosure and the future of housing finance.

-Conference participants will be comprised of community development professionals, bankers, attorneys, economists, realtors, secondary market specialists, policymakers, researchers and representatives of government agencies and foundations.
+Conference participants comprised of community development professionals, bankers, attorneys, economists, realtors, secondary market specialists, policymakers, researchers and representatives of government agencies and foundations.
 Licensed attorneys, please note that we are applying for Continuing Legal Education credits for portions of the conference agenda, and you will be notified about the availability of CLE credit, if applicable.

 The Making Home Affordable (MHA) Program is a comprehensive plan to stabilize the U.S. housing market.
 On March 4, the Administration published detailed program guidelines and authorized servicers to begin modifications and refinancings under the plan immediately.
 Servicers covering more than 75 percent of loans in the country have now begun modifications and refinancings under the Administration's MHA Program.
 Steve Schaffer will provide a brief summary and update on MHA's progress to date.